ebosetalee/path-to-data-science/README.md

 To verify the result, numpy has a function ` var() ` for calculating variance or the function I wrote to find variance
 ![variance](files/figure_5.png)

+### CORRELATION
+Correlation measures the relationship between two variables.

+Earlier we said that a function has a purpose to predict a value, by converting input (x) to output (f(x)).
+We can say also say that a function uses the relationship between two variables for prediction.

+The correlation coefficient can never be less than -1 or higher than 1:

+- 1 = there is a perfect linear relationship between the variables (like Average_Pulse against Calorie_Burnage)
+- 0 = there is no linear relationship between the variables
+- -1 = there is a perfect negative linear relationship between the variables (e.g. Less hours worked, leads to higher calorie burnage during a training session)

+#### Example of a Perfect Linear Relationship
+    Correlation Coefficient = 1
+We will use scatterplot to visualize the relationship between Average_Pulse and Calorie_Burnage.
+Thus, change kind to "scatter":
+`correlation_stats.py`

+### CORRELATION MATRIX
+We can use the `corr()` function in Python to create a correlation matrix.
+We also use the `round()` function to round the output to two decimals

+#### SEABORN
+Seaborn is a visualization library based on matplotlib.
+It is an advance statistical and graphical representation library.
+We can use the Seaborn library to create a correlation heat map.
+Heatmap is used to Visualize the Correlation Between Variables:
+- pip install seaborn
+- Import seaborn as sn
+- Use the health_data set.
+- Use sn.heatmap() to tell Python that we want a heatmap to visualize the correlation matrix.
+- Use the correlation matrix.
+Define the maximal and minimal values of the heatmap.
+Define that 0 is the center.
+- Define the colors with sns.diverging_palette. n=500 means that we want 500 types of color in the same color palette.
+- square = True means that we want to see squares.

+### CORRELATION VS. CAUSALITY
+Correlation measure the numerical relationship between two variables.
+Using a beach example, the sale of ice cream increases during the summer, the same for drowning accidents.
+However, does that mean the increase of ice cream sale is the direct cause of increased drowning accidents?
+`corrvscaus.py`

+From the example, can we use the ice cream sale to predict drowning accidents? - Maybe Not; except the effects of taking too much ice cream and having side effects e.g eating before swimming etc.

+However, wwhat causes drowning?
+- Unskilled swimmers
+- Waves
+- Cramp
+- Seizure disorders
+- Lack of supervision
+- Alcohol (mis)use etc.

+Let us reverse the argument:

+    Does a low correlation coefficient (close to zero) mean that change in x does not affect y?

+Back to the question:

+    Can we conclude that Average_Pulse does not affect Calorie_Burnage because of a low correlation coefficient?
+The answer is no.

+There is an important difference between correlation and causality:

+- Correlation is a number that measures how closely the data are related
+- Causality is the conclusion that x causes y.